benjamingrobertson/benjamingrobertson.github.io/_posts/2017-09-13-wordpress-custom-search-endpoint.md

 The next argument is an array of options.

 #### Methods
 First up is `method`.
-I'm using a Wordpress constant here (`WP_REST_Server::READABLE`), and this is basically equivalent to setting the method to `GET`.
+I'm using a WordPress constant here (`WP_REST_Server::READABLE`), and this is basically equivalent to setting the method to `GET`.
 I only want to make `GET` requests to my endpoint, so that's what I'm making available.

 #### Callback
 The callback argument allows us to specify the callback function that will process the request.
 I named this function `namespace_ajax_search`, since it's going to process the Ajax search from our front-end.